taskflow/taskflow/README.md

 tf.wait_for_all();
 ```

-Each of these methods will dispatch the current graph to the work queue
+Each of these methods dispatches the current graph to threads for execution
-and create a data structure called *topology* to store the execution state.
+and create a data structure called *topology* to store the execution status.

 # Dynamic Tasking